What is a Master Budget?

 - It acts as a motivation to the staff as they can judge the actual performance with the desired one and thereby know the areas of improvement.

-- Since the budget is an estimate for the entire year, it helps in identifying the problems in advance and thus provide the management with the time to fix the same.
-Thus, it helps in overall planning in advance.
+- Since the budget is an estimate for the entire year, it helps identify the problems in advance and thus provides the management with the time to fix them.
+Therefore, it helps in overall planning in advance.

-- While estimating cash or making cash budget, it gets very difficult to forecast the net change in working capital from one period to another.
-As when the company is in the growth phase then the working capital could decline heavily resulting in negative number due to cash outflow as investments increase.
+- While estimating cash or making a cash budget, it gets challenging to forecast the net change in working capital from one period to another.
+When the company is in the growth phase, the working capital could decline heavily, resulting in negative numbers due to cash outflow as investments increase.
 Thus, taking a steady number for working capital creates problems for management as it results in an unrealistic result in case the company is in the growth phase.

-- Generally, while compiling the budget, to achieve the set budget, the employees lower the sales and estimate the higher expenses as management force the organization to adhere to the budget, thereby deviating from the organization goals.
+- Generally, while compiling the budget, to achieve the set budget, the employees lower the sales and estimate the higher expenses as management forces the organization to adhere to the budget, thereby deviating from the organization’s goals.

-- Having a master budget lead to additional overhead expenses, as the organization needs an additional financial analyst who could track the variances and prepare the detailed analytical report on deviations if any.
+- Having a master budget leads to additional overhead expenses.
+The organization needs an additional financial analyst who could track the variances and prepare a detailed analytical report on deviations.

-- Managers since are more focused towards achieving the budget goals, as their incentives are tied to it, they ignore any new opportunities coming their way.
+- Managers are more focused on achieving the budget goals; as their incentives are tied to it, they ignore new opportunities.

-This has been a guide to what is Master Budget?.
-Here we discuss its definition and its advantages and its major parts of Master Budget (Operating & Finacial Budget) and its examples.
+This has been a guide to what is Master Budget.
+Here we explain its purpose with an example, components, advantages, disadvantages, and vs flexible budget.
 You can learn more about from the Accounting following articles –